-Administration is used when it is considered that at least part of an insolvent business can be sold or salvaged, with the administrator acting in the best interests of the creditors, as is their statutory duty.
+Administration is an insolvency procedure that is used when it is considered that at least part of an insolvent business can be sold or salvaged, with the administrator acting in the best interests of the creditors, as is their statutory duty.

-Once the decision has been made to opt for administration, the directors of the company can choose to appoint an administrator.
+Once the decision has been made to opt for administration, the company directors can choose to appoint an administrator.
 Often several administrators are considered before the appointment is made.
 However, holders of floating charges (often a bank or banks) can force the appointment of an administrator if the company has not upheld the conditions of any debenture agreement.

 Issues that need to be considered prior to the appointment include:

-- Is it possible to trade the business?
+- Is it possible to continue to trade the business?

 - Is a pre-pack administration a possible option?
 If yes, consideration needs to be given to referring the matter to the pre-pack panel.